DawidWit/Notification_Orchestrator_Dawid_Witczak/README.md

 DynamoDB Local: For local development and testing, DynamoDB Local is expected to be running on http://localhost:8000.

-Deep Merge Strategy: When updating nested preference objects, the deepmerge library is used.
-For arrays within these objects (e.g., notification channels), an overwriteMerge strategy is applied, meaning the entire existing array is replaced by the new array provided in the update payload.

 Error Handling: Basic error handling is implemented to catch exceptions and return 500 Internal Server Errors.
 More granular error types and custom error responses could be added.

 Scalability: The DynamoDB design with userId as the partition key is optimized for single-user access patterns (get, set, update preferences).
 For queries involving multiple users or global preferences, secondary indexes would be required (not implemented as per requirements).